ibm-cloud-docs/power-iaas/capturing-exporting-vm.md

     ![VM capture and export success!](./images/console-capture-export-success.png "VM capture and export success!"){: caption="Figure 3.
 VM capture and export success!" caption-side="bottom"}

-8. Find your newly exported image by completing the following tasks:
+8. Find your newly exported image by completing either one of the following tasks:

     - If you chose to capture and export your image to the **image catalog**, go to your **Boot images** tab.